openstack-archive/solum/doc/source/getting_started/index.rst

   $ cd Solum
   $ git clone git://git.openstack.org/stackforge/solum

-In addition to Solum, your environment will also need Devstack to configure and run the requisite Openstack components, including Keystone, Glance, Nova, Neutron, and Heat.
+In addition to Solum, your environment will also need Devstack to configure and run the requisite OpenStack components, including Keystone, Glance, Nova, Neutron, and Heat.

 Vagrant Dev Environment (optional, for developers)
 --------------------------------------------------

-2. We have provided a Vagrant environment to deploy Solum and its required Openstack components via Devstack.
+2. We have provided a Vagrant environment to deploy Solum and its required OpenStack components via Devstack.
 We recommend using this approach if you are planning to contribute to Solum.
 This takes about the same amount of time as setting up Devstack manually, but it automates the setup for you.
 By default, it uses virtualbox as its provisioner.
 We have tested this with Vagrant 1.5.4.
 The environment will need to know where your Solum code is, via the environment variable :code:`SOLUM`.